There are around 7 billion rats in the world, which might explain why they say that you’re never more than six feet away from a rat.

 Rats build simple nests out of whatever they can lay their paws on.
 Inside your home, they’ll bite off bits of paper, fabric, and insulation and drag them to secluded corners to make their nests.
 They sometimes even make their way into walls or through insulation and build their nests there.

-Of course, as well as these signs that you have rats in your home, there’s an even more obvious sign – you’ve seen one scurrying around the house.
+Of course, as well as these clear signs that you have rats in your home (as well as others, such as an unpleasant odor), there’s an even more obvious sign – you’ve seen one scurrying around the house.

 And, since rats live in large groups to protect their young, you can almost guarantee that where there’s one rat, there’s more.

-As soon as you spot any of these telltale signs, act fast and contact us to avoid a full-blown infestation.
+As soon as you spot any of these telltale signs, act fast and contact our team at Natura Pest Control to avoid a full-blown infestation.